tomasgdc/TywyllEngine/README.md

 # TywyllEngine
 OpenGL Game Engine  that will work in the future... maybe... when will fix problems with architecture and renderer.......

+#Is it still in development?
+Sadly, but not.
+Due to a lot of problems and stupid decisions, I decided to refactor everything.
+Well, almost everything.
+The worst part is the Renderer API, which does not work properly and do not heave needed features.
+Due to this, decided to stop working on engine and start working on Renderer API.

+#What is the current progress of Renderer API
+The Renderer API will be using Vulkan API and it is currently under development.
+Will be posted on different repository.

 #ThirdParty libraries used
 > - Bullet3 - For Physics